SamroodAli/bubble-sort/readme.md

 To get a local copy up and running follow these simple example steps.

-Clone directory using GitHub:
+-Clone directory using GitHub:
-Click on "code" and copy the repo link
+-Click on "code" and copy the repo link
-In you terminal , type in:
+-In you terminal , type in:
-git clone "the copied link here"
+-git clone "the copied link here"

 ## Run tests